notaryproject/specifications/specs/signature-envelope-cose.md

     }
 }
 ```
+## Detached Signature Storage

+For detached signatures associated with arbitrary blobs, a COSE signature envelope will be stored on the file system as a binary file with `cose` as the file extension.

+COSE detached signature file contains
+1. Blob's payload descriptor
+1. Signed Attributes
+1. Unsigned Attributes
+1. Signature

 ## COSE Payload

 The COSE envelope contains the [Notary Project signature Payload](./signature-specification.md#payload).

-Example of the Notary Project signature payload:
+Example of the Notary Project OCI signature payload:

 ```jsonc
 {